Do you suffer from PMS?

 I think this is a perfect example of the inherent optimism and indomitable spirit of a woman.
 She again embraces her bright world and fully engages with her life.

-I find it very interesting that even though this cycle repeats itself every month, most women aren’t paying attention to the subtle changes that occur prior to their “time of the home-5month.”
+I find it very interesting that even though this cycle repeats itself every month, most women aren’t paying attention to the subtle changes that occur prior to their “time of the month.”
 A monthly calendar isn’t being used to record the days of her cycle, so without warning the woman’s world changes from a place of laughter and light to an unwelcome place of discomfort and subdued colors and emotions.

 There is much that can be done to prepare for the darkness of the PMS storm.
 Awareness and attention to this monthly cycle will go a long way in preparing a woman to deal more effectively, and to successfully treat and relieve the symptoms of PMS.
 Rather than the menstrual cycle being a SURPRISE of “So, that’s why I’ve been feeling this way,” let’s save your sanity and eliminate your monthly symptoms!